ccxt/ccxt/wiki/Manual.md

 ### Canceling Orders

-To cancel an existing use
+To cancel an existing order use

 - `cancelOrder ()` for a single order
 - `cancelOrders ()` for multiple orders